Beauty, Truth, and Wonder

 Why Wisdom & Wonder?

-Root your homeschool in a Christian, classical, and Charlotte Mason curriculum.
-The Wisdom and Wonder anchors your days in Scripture, beauty, art, prayer, and hymns.
-Dive deep into “living” books and ideas.
+Root your homeschool in a Christian, literature-rich, and Charlotte Mason-inspired curriculum.
+Wisdom and Wonder anchors your days in Scripture, beauty, art, prayer, and hymns, while diving deep into “living” books and ideas.
 Make memories, fill your homeschool with delight, and look forward to homeschooling year after year.

-Wisdom and Wonder is a free homeschool curriculum centered around developing relationships with God, others, and the natural world around us.
-We provide complete booklists for every grade level for free and offer paid courses and workshops that provide additional resources and walk you through implementing the curriculum in your homeschool.
+Wisdom and Wonder offers a free homeschool curriculum centered around developing relationships with God, others, and the natural world around us.
+We provide complete booklists for each grade level for free because we want such a feast to be accessible to all.
+We also offer paid study guides that do the heavy lifting of lesson planning for you.
+Our goal is to bring rich literature and a classical, Charlotte Mason feast to your homeschool, while making it feel enjoyable and doable.

 You don’t need to have it all figured out.
-You simply need books that nourish your homeschool day by day.
+You need books and a simple plan that nourish your homeschool day by day.

 WELCOME FRIENDS,